CrystalSkull01/Home-Labbing-101/README.md

   writeable=yes
   public=no
 ```
-your SMB configuration shold look like following
+your SMB configuration shold look like this

 ![Samba config](./assets/samba_Config.png)